batuhancetinkaya1/Crowd-Runner-Clone/README.md

 ## Features
 - Dynamic level generation with a mix of normal tiles and fight tiles.
 - Advanced mechanics for doors, bonuses, and enemy spawning.
-- Fight mechanics with strategic decision-making.
+- Fight mechanics where crowds decrease one by one in visually appealing formations.
 - Modular structure to enable further enhancements.

 ## Installation